 Morris ArboretumPhiladelphia, Pennsylvania

-Morris Arboretum is conveniently located in Philadelphia's historic Northwest, just four miles from the Pennsylvania Turnpike and the Blue Route/I-476, and 20 minutes from Center City Philadelphia.
+Morris Arboretum is conveniently located in Philadelphia's historic Northwest, just miles from major roadways and a few minutes to Center City, Philadelphia.
 Morris Arboretum is a proud supporter of marriage equality.

 Whether your party is small or large, your dream wedding is waiting for you at Morris Arboretum.
 Contact us today for more details or to schedule a visit.